From Canada to the Mediterranean

-Lower taxes, affordable property, and 300+ days of Mediterranean sun.
+A flat 5% tax on overseas pensions, 0% on dividends and interest as a non-dom, EU healthcare, and 300+ days of sun.
 We help Canadian retirees make the move with confidence.

 The case for Cyprus